genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/10_web-training/02_web-training-day2.md

 :::tip async and await
 If you're not entirely familiar with [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), it is a modern JavaScript function to enable asynchronous behaviour and the await keyword is permitted within it.
 They enable asynchronous, promise-based behaviour to be written in a cleaner style, avoiding the need to explicitly configure promise chains.

-Also, check this pratical resource on [Async Await](https://www.typescriptlang.org/pt/play#example/async-await).
+Also, check this practical resource on [Async Await](https://www.typescriptlang.org/pt/play#example/async-await).
 :::

 As you can see, we used `connect.snapshot` to retrieve the data from a data server resource called `ALL_INSTRUMENTS`.
 If you wanted to stream data in real time, you could use the `connect.stream` method instead.
 Remember to always use these methods to get data from data server resources.